Policy Learning with Adaptively Collected Data: Simulations: Policy Learning with Decision Trees

 \subsection{Multi-class Classification Data}

 We adapt $82$ multi-class classification datasets from OpenML \citep{OpenML2013} into contextual bandit problems of sequential classification, following literature \cite{dudik2011doubly,dimakopoulou2017estimation,su2020doubly}.
-Specifically, each class represents an arm, and each feature vector denotes a covariate to be sampled uniformly from the data; the counterfactual outcomes of different arms correspond to the one-hot encoding of the associated label.
-That is, we define the expected potential outcome for a given ``arm'' (a possible label) to be equal to one if the arm is the same as the label, and zero otherwise.
+Specifically, each class represents an arm, and each feature vector denotes a covariate that is sampled uniformly from the data; the counterfactual outcomes of different arms correspond to the one-hot encoding of the associated label.
+That is, we set the expected potential outcome for a given ``arm'' (a possible label) to one if the arm is the same as the label, and zero otherwise.
 The observed outcome is perturbed with a standard Gaussian noise.
-We can simulate an online learning algorithm with this data with this artificial definition of arms and outcomes.
+We can simulate an online learning algorithm with this artificial definition of arms and outcomes.
 In the experiment, we again use a floored Thompson sampling agent to collect data.
 See Appendix \ref{section:dataset} for the list of datasets.
-We summarize the statistics of datasets in Table \ref{tab:dataset}.
+Table \ref{tab:dataset} summarizes the statistics of the datasets.